rojomisin/chef-play/README.md

 `application.conf.erb` in the same directory.
 Then replace the environment specific values with variables.

 For example, replace `play.crypto.secret = "changeme"` with `play.crypto.secret = "<%= @secret %>"` in
-`application.conf.erb` file, then pass the variables and their values under `config_variables` attribute of Play resource.
+`application.conf.erb` file, then pass the variable and its value using `config_variables` attribute of Play resource.
 The variable names in template must match variable names passed into `config_variables`.

 So if application.conf.erb contained: